jasminejj08/jasminejj08/README.md

 I'm currently a Masters student in Data Science and Analytics, with a passion of exploring the multi-faceted usage of data and how it can be streamlined into meaningful actions and results.

-I mainly work with Python and its libraries, and previously dabbled with SQL and R for workin with Big Data.
+I mainly work with Python and its libraries, and previously dabbled with SQL and R for working with Big Data.

 My current study strengthens my skills in Machine Learning, Algorithms, and Big Data; building on top of previous skills in Artificial Intelligence.